 TRANSFORMATION OF A HIGH-RISE OFFICE BUILDING IN THE CENTRE OF BRUSSELS INTO MIXED-USE HOUSING | INVITED COMPETITION ORGANISED BY THE CLIENT, 1ST PLACE

 On Quai aux Pierres de Taille, a former quai in the now disappeared harbour of Brussels, surrounded by former warehouses and next to the Royal Flemish Theatre, a 60s office tower rises above its neighbours.
 The style and scale of the construction contrasts with the local urban fabric, but, thanks to its freestanding implantation across the building block, the tower remains discreet and often unnoticed.
 Currently vacant, this building is to be transformed into a mixed-use complex, comprising a variety of dwellings ranging from compact smart studio units to generous 3 bedroom apartments.

 The linearity of the existing volume and the porosity of the site are reinforced by the creation of double-high V-shaped colonnades running along the commercial spaces on the ground floor and defining sheltered pedestrian circulations leading to the building’s entrances.
-Above these colonnades, a lightweight scaffold-like steel structure supports generous balconies and winter gardens.
+Above these colonnades, a lightweight scaffold-like steel structure supports generous balconies.
 The movable perforated screens provide shading from the sun as well as protection from wind, and blur the opacity of the new white façades that elegantly dissipate into the sky.
 In the South-East corner of the site a mid rise apartment block is added, continuing the street front.